mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 For example, a Traveller has bought the worst-made handgun she could possibly have found and must apply
 8 Deficiency points.
-She chooses Ramshackle (-1), Haz- ardous (-3), and Unreliable (1).
+She chooses Ramshackle (-1), Haz-ardous (-3), and Unreliable (1).
 When it works this gun is not that awful, merely shooting a little inaccurately as a result of the Ramshackle DM.
 However, there is a 1 in 6 chance that the weapon will malfunction any time it is used in combat.
 If it does malfunction, it imposes DM-4 (-3 from Hazardous and -1 from Ramshackle) on the Malfunction table.

 Quickdraw: A weapon can be optimized for rapid-response situations, often to the exact specification of the user.
-A Quickdraw weapon increases cost by 20% and grants an additional Quickdraw +2 when being brought into ac- tion.
+A Quickdraw weapon increases cost by 20% and grants an additional Quickdraw +2 when being brought into ac-tion.
 It also grants DM+1 to attack rolls when shooting at ranges under 25m, and DM-1 beyond this range.

 Recoil Compensation: Various devices are available to